FDI & International Location

 The state of nations

-Major sources of foreign investment in Oklahoma include France, Mexico, Japan, the United Kingdom, Germany, Switzerland, and Canada.
+Major sources of foreign investment in Oklahoma include Canada, the United Kingdom, Japan, Germany, France, Switzerland, Australia, the Netherlands, Mexico, Ireland and Sweden.

 Oklahoma is home to more than 140 FDI companies.